 In the SAM format, header lines starts with "@", "@SQ" are the sequences you mapped against (the reference fasta file).
 For the alignment the fields are: Read name, flag, reference it mapped to, start position in reference where the read mapped to, mapping quality (Phred scale), cigar, mate reference map, mate position, template length, read sequence and read qualities.
 Any additional fields are optional.
 See SAM-specification (http://samtools.github.io/hts-specs/SAMv1.pdf) for a thorough description.
 A translator for the flags can be found here: http://broadinstitute.github.io/picard/explain-flags.html.

 Q1: Locate the read name “SRR4114395.10”.
-How many reads have this name?
-Why are there more than one read with this name?
+How many lines include this read name?
+Why are there more than one line with this read name?

 Q2.
-What is the flag for the first read with the name “SRR4114395.10” and what does it mean?
+What is the flag for the alignment with the first “SRR4114395.10” and what does it mean?
 Hint: Use http://broadinstitute.github.io/picard/explain-flags.html to answer the question.

 Identifying contaminating reads